elct-odoo/onboarding/6-helpdesk-website.md

 - Check the Email Alias checkbox and set up a domain, e.g., support@demo-db.odoo.com.
 - Check return, refunds, and coupons.

-## Setting up Drone Maintenance Pipeline Automations
+## Step 3: Setting up Drone Maintenance Pipeline Automations

 1. Navigate to the Drone Maintenance pipeline.
 2. Select the gear icon on the `Solved` stage and choose `Automations`.